 His current effort takes his research to the next step, focusing on exposing the so-called “good management reasoning that leads to bad practices in the first place, and the doublethink reasoning managers use to hide the negatives their actions effect — from employees, from cohort managers, and especially from themselves.”
 Now, in the finishing stages, his book is tentatively titled Bad Management: Doublethink and Insecurity at the Top.

-Throughout his career Professor Culbert has creatively welded together three activities: consulting, teaching, and writing.
-Consulting is where he encounters work effectiveness problems in their contemporary forms, demystifies the basic elements, and formulates alternative modes of functioning.
+Throughout his career Culbert has creatively welded together three activities: consulting, teaching and writing.
+Consulting is where he encounters work effectiveness problems in their contemporary forms, demystifies the basic elements, and constructs theoretical frameworks that suggest alternative modes of functioning.
 Teaching provides a forum for extrapolating from problems to issues requiring his investigation.
 Writing is where he packages his understanding for public consumption.
-His clients include a diverse representation of the private and public sectors: small companies and members of Fortune’s 500, international and U.S. governmental agencies, privately funded and not-for-profit organizations.
-In short, Culbert has been around and gets what’s happening.
-His unconventional views have received a good deal of press, both in the U.S. and overseas.

 Culbert is winner of a McKinsey Award for a best article of the year published in the Harvard Business Review, has been a frequent contributor to professional and academic journals, and has authored numerous chapters in leading management topic books.